Updated

 3. What is enrollment?

 Enrollment is the initial intake session of an AB541 program.
-It is when the offender meets with the organization that is providing the class.
+It is when you meet with the organization that is providing the class.
 Enrollment is mandatory and not an option.

-- turns over his paperwork that he received from the court, or the DMV, which states he must attend the program, and
+- turn over your paperwork that you received from the court, or the DMV, which states you must attend the program, and

-- receives a schedule on what class requirements he must complete.
+- receive a schedule on what class requirements you must complete.

 In addition, the enrollment includes discussions on the program fee and how payment will be made.
 An AB541 typically costs around $850.
-Persons in an AP can either pay the full amount during enrollment or they can make arrangements to make weekly payments.
+You can either pay the full amount during enrollment, or you can make arrangements to make weekly payments.

-Please note that a participant must enroll within 21 days from his last day in court.
-If he fails to do so, the participant has to return to court and ask for an extension.
+Please note that you must enroll within 21 days from your last day in court.
+If you fail to do so, you have to return to court and ask for an extension.

 4. What does an AB541 include – classes, sessions, meetings?